Terry Blade: Career

-On April 10, 2024, American Songwriter Magazine announced Blade as the Blues First Place Winner of the 2023 American Songwriter Song Contest for his song "Won't Be Around".
-On June 24, 2024, he was featured on the Glastonbury Festival 2024 Festival Pass broadcast on Amazing Radio.
-On September 24, 2024, he won a second and third Summit Creative Award for the "Won't Be Around" music video.
+On April 10, 2024, American Songwriter Magazine announced Blade as the Blues First Place Winner of the 2023 American Songwriter Song Contest for "Won’t Be Around".
+On June 24, 2024, he appeared on the Amazing Radio Festival Pass broadcast of Glastonbury Festival.
+On August 26, 2024, the Midwest Film Festival held a public screening of "Won't Be Around" at the School of the Art Institute of Chicago.
+The video won the festival's Best of the Midwest Award for Best Original Music.
+A month later, it won a Summit Creative Award for Direction/Editing and for Video under $5,000.